- Outdoor Entries: must be at Baltimore County Center for Maryland Agriculture no later than 8 am Saturday, August 4, 2018.

 - Health Requirements for Dairy, Dairy Steers, Beef, Sheep, Swine, Dairy Goats, Meat Goats, Poultry, Rabbits, and Cavies: All animals shown at the Hereford Jr. Farm Fair are subject to the approval by the Maryland State Livestock Sanitary Service and must follow the regulations listed on the following website:

-There have been some significant changes for 2017 involving the MDA Fair and Show Requirements.
+There were some significant changes for 2018 involving the MDA Fair and Show Requirements.
 PRIOR TO REGISTERING, BE SURE TO READ THE FOLLOWING DOCUMENTS:

 - Animal Health Fair Show Policy (pdf)